 She took a long slow breath and spoke the words.
 “I like girls.”

 “I mean, you know — that way, I guess.”
 She winced a little and shrugged.
 “Like with a boy?
-I don’t feel the same way as when I see Stevie or Joan Jett or… some cute girl at school.
-It’s always been this way.
-Long as I can remember.”
+I don’t feel the same.
+But it’s always been this way.”

 “Oh,” I said, staring at my hands, picking at the nail of my thumb.
 “Okay.”